ibmruntimes/v8ppc/README.md

 Port of Google V8 javascript engine to PowerPC

-July 16th 97% of the tests were passing.
+July 16th 95% of the tests were passing. (with crankshaft!)

 Compile code:<br><code>
 make dependencies; make -j8 ppc regexp=interpreted